-This is the first time that Zika virus infections during pregnancy have been suspected of causing congenital malformations.
-The information currently available does not allow to confirm a causative link between microcephaly and Zika infection during pregnancy and does not allow quantifying the magnitude of the public health issue.
-Further investigations are being conducted to confirm the link between this increase in microcephaly incidence or other neurological malformations and the Zika virus outbreaks in Brazil and French Polynesia.
-Actions On 24 November 2015, ECDC published a rapid risk assessment on microcephaly in Brazil linked to the Zika virus epidemic.

-ECDC published a second rapid risk assessment on microcephaly in Brazil on 10 December 2015.
-States with laboratory-confirmed cases Zika virus disease, Brazil, 2015, as of 5 December 2015

-Countries with reported confirmed autochthonous cases of Zika virus infection in 2015, as of 24 December
+Distribution of confirmed cases of A(H7N9) by week of onset (n=683) from February 2013 until 17 December 2015

-Public health risks - Multistate - Refugee movements Opening date: 4 November 2015 Latest update: 18 December 2015 Epidemiological summary Recent weeks have seen reports of emerging episodes of communicable diseases affecting the refugee population including shigellosis, scabies, typhoid fever, diphtheria, hepatitis A and tuberculosis.
+Public health risks - Multistate - Refugee movements

+Recent weeks have seen reports of emerging episodes of communicable diseases affecting the refugee population including shigellosis, scabies, typhoid fever, diphtheria, hepatitis A and TB.
 Twenty-seven cases of louse-borne relapsing fever (LBRF) in different locations along the routes followed by refugees arriving in Italy has been a matter of concern.

-ECDC assessment Refugees are not currently a threat for Europe with respect to communicable diseases, but they are a priority group for communicable disease prevention and control efforts because they are more vulnerable.
+Refugees are not currently a threat for Europe with respect to communicable diseases, but they are a priority group for communicable disease prevention and control efforts because they are more vulnerable.
 The risk that refugees arriving in Europe contract communicable diseases has increased because of the current overcrowding at reception facilities, and the consequent compromising of hygiene and sanitation arrangements.

 While the risk of mosquito-borne diseases has been reduced as a result of the winter, the risk of infection from diseases whose spread is facilitated by overcrowding and lower temperatures has increased.
 It is therefore expected that the incidence of respiratory and gastrointestinal conditions will increase in the coming months.

-Low vaccination coverage for some diseases, along with low immunity for some diseases, may result in susceptible refugees developing diseases such as measles and chicken pox, given their high incidence in some regions of the EU.
+Low vaccination coverage for some diseases, along with low immunity for some diseases, may result in susceptible refugees that may develop diseases such as measles and chicken pox, given their high incidence in some regions of the EU.

 WHO, UNHCR and UNICEF jointly recommend that refugees, asylum seekers and migrants should have non-discriminatory, equitable access to healthcare services, including vaccines, irrespective of their legal status.
 They should be provided with timely immunisation against vaccine-preventable diseases, particularly measles and polio.
 All countries should have effective disease surveillance and reporting systems, outbreak investigation ability and case management and response capacity.

 The risk to European residents of being affected by outbreaks occurring among refugee populations remains extremely low because overcrowding, limited access to clean water, and low hygiene levels are only encountered in certain reception facilities for refugees.

-Actions An ECDC expert opinion on the public health needs of irregular migrants, refugees or asylum seekers across the EU's southern and south-eastern borders was posted on the ECDC website in September 2015.
+An ECDC expert opinion on the public health needs of irregular migrants, refugees or asylum seekers across the EU's southern and south-eastern borders was posted on the ECDC website in September 2015.

 ECDC prepared: